top of page

 Break text with images, pull quotes, and subheadings.
 Write like you’re speaking to one person.

-Do blog templates help SEO?
+Do blog templates help SO?

 Absolutely.
 Consistency in titles, headings, metadata, and structure boosts your ranking potential.